Dillwynella texana

 Dillwynella texana is an extinct species of sea snail, a marine gastropod mollusk in the family Skeneidae.

 Description

-The shell contains four, spiral, smooth and shining whorls.
-The body whorl is nearly smooth but showing a slight tendency to bear furrows or lines radiating from the suture.
+The shell contains four spiral, smooth, and shining whorls.
+The body whorl is nearly smooth but shows a slight tendency to bear furrows or lines radiating from the suture.
 The umbilicus is small.
 The aperture is round.

 Distribution

 This marine species was found as a fossil in the Lower Claiborne Eocene, Texas.